chenxshuo/al-folio/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+- **Enthusiastic Data Science and AI Researcher**
 - **Graduate Student at LMU Munich**
 - **Email**: [shuo.chen@campus.lmu.de](shuo.chen@campus.lmu.de)
-- *Name Pronunciation: "Shuo" is similar to "shore".*
+- *Name Pronunciation: "Shuo" is similar to "shore" with a British accent.*

-I am about to graduate from [Elite Master of Data Science](https://www.lmu.de/de/studium/studienangebot/alle-studienfaecher-und-studiengaenge/data-science-master-hauptfach-4483.html) in [LMU Munich](https://www.lmu.de/en/) and will embark on a PhD journey in the near future.
+I am about to graduate from [Elite Master of Data Science](https://www.m-datascience.mathematik-informatik-statistik.uni-muenchen.de/index.html) in [LMU Munich](https://www.lmu.de/en/) advised by [Prof. Volker Tresp](https://www.dbs.ifi.lmu.de/~tresp/) and will embark on a PhD journey in the near future!

-Before joining in LMU, I graduated from the School of Information Management in Sun Yat-Sen University, Guangzhou China in 2020, with a major in Information Systems and a minor in Computer Science.
+Before joining in LMU, I graduated from [the School of Information Management](https://ischool.sysu.edu.cn/) in [Sun Yat-sen University](https://en.wikipedia.org/wiki/Sun_Yat-sen_University) (SYSU), Guangzhou China in 2020, with a major in Information Systems and a minor in Computer Science, advised by [Prof. Daifeng Li](https://baike.baidu.com/item/%E6%9D%8E%E5%B2%B1%E5%B3%B0/24131767).

 My research interests include Data Science, Natural Language Processing, Knowledge Graphs and Model Robustness.